raganwald-deprecated/homoiconic/2011/11/sans-titre.md

           .filter((x) -> x % 2 is 0)
             .reverse()

-It says that each line belongs to the previous line, because our rule with outlines is that when something is indented, it belongs to its parent.
+It says that each line belongs to the previous line, because our rule with outlines is that *when something is indented, it belongs to its parent*.
 Let's imagine for a moment that Coffeescript treated method calls and property syntax using that rule.

 ## A hypothetical whitespace rule for Coffeescript